mainmatter/playbook/project-procedure/README.md

 # Project Flow

-Successful projects require a well-defined procedure that clearly prescribes which steps to take in what order and involves all stakeholders.
-All the relevant information to each step and the respective outcomes need to be accessible to everyone involved at all times.
+Successful projects require a well-defined procedure that clearly prescribes which steps to take in what order.

 ## [Consulting Project](./consulting#consulting-projects)